Detroit Economic Club

 The Detroit Economic Club, headquartered at 211 West Fort Street in downtown Detroit, Michigan, was formed in 1934 as a platform for the discussion and debate of business, government and social issues.
 It hosts speakers from business, academic, and government officials, who address members and their guests at the Club's 35-meeting season, to its 3,500 members.
-The DEC have hosted every sitting U.S. President since Richard Nixon.
+The DEC has hosted every sitting U.S. President since Richard Nixon.

 History

 The Detroit Economic Club was founded in 1934 by Allen Crow.
 The objective of the Club was to promote an interest in, and to enlighten its members on governmental, economic and societal issues.
 In the first year, 275 men joined.
 Women were not admitted until 1973 after Michigan ratified the Equal Rights Amendment.
 Within five years of the inception, the Club's membership had grown to 1,100 and post World War II the membership was approaching 2,000.
-The logo of the Club is an Aladdin's Lamp, which Crow selected it because it was the Greek symbol for enlightenment.
+The logo of the Club is an Aladdin's Lamp, which Crow selected because it was the Greek symbol for enlightenment.

 Operation

-The main activity of the club is usually in the form of a breakfast or lunch-business meeting setting.
-The club presents, on average, 35 meetings per year.
-Where the speaker(s) take the podium/stage and address whatever their topic is at that time.
-Speakers usually speak for about 20–30 minutes, and there is reserved times for networking and questions.
-Traditionally, the club would meet on Mondays.
-The history goes back before commercial air travel and the meetings were scheduled by Allen Crow on Monday's so that the speakers could travel to Detroit by train over the weekend and this would conserve their weekly business time.
-The originally annual dues were $5.00 and tickets were $1.50.
-The club has five categories of memberships, ranging from Young Leader dues at $75.00 to Gold Membership at $500.00.
-The club's meeting place was and still are some of the same venues from the early stages of the club such as: the Book Cadillac Hotel (now the Westin Book Cadillac), and later a number of the Club's meetings took place at Cobo Hall, and is still a principal location.
+The main activity of the club is usually in the form of a breakfast or lunch business meeting.
+The club presents, on average, 35 meetings per year where the speaker(s) takes the podium/stage and addresses whatever their topic is.
+Speakers usually speak for about 20–30 minutes and there are reserved times for networking and questions.
+Traditionally, the club met on Mondays.
+Beginning back before commercial air travel, the meetings were scheduled by Allen Crow on Mondays so that the speakers could travel to Detroit by train over the weekend to conserve their weekly business time.
+Originally the annual dues were $5.00 and tickets were $1.50.
+Currently the club has five categories of membership, ranging from Young Leader dues at $75.00 to Gold Membership at $500.00.
+The club meets at some of the same venues that it did in its early history, such as the Book Cadillac Hotel (now the Westin Book Cadillac).
+Later a number of the club's meetings took place at Cobo Hall, which is still a principal location.